 CLIA created an industry working group to assist the government in creating a pathway to a carefully managed and responsible resumption of cruises in Australia.

-Joel Katz added that cruise lines had been working with health authorities and medical experts to create extensive measures to uphold safety and health in response to the Coronavirus (COVID-19), which would be used to create industry-wide standards.
+Joel Katz added that cruise lines had been working with health authorities and medical experts to create extensive measures to uphold safety and health in response to COVID, which would be used to create industry-wide standards.